Exploring Fluent Assertions

 }

-Because built-in assertion libraries use static class, they are harder to extend.
+Because built-in assertion libraries use static classes, they are harder to extend.

 #It can evaluate multiple assertions

 Sometimes you want to evaluate multiple assertions even if the first one fails.
-This could be useful to better understand what's going on.
-Using Fluent Assertions, you can use an AssertionScope to indicate to report all failing assertions at the end of the scope.
+This can help you better understand what is going wrong.
+With Fluent Assertions, you can use an AssertionScope to collect and report all failing assertions at the end of the scope.

 C#